President Clinton to make return visit to Ireland in June

 This will be President Clinton’s third visit to the island of Ireland in recent times.
 In addition to his attendance at the Global Irish Economic Forum last year he previously visited both Derry and Dublin with Kelly when he served as US economic envoy.

 Kelly’s business, Teneo Holdings, which he established last year with Clinton’s long term counselor Doug Band and former FTI colleague Paul Keary, has experienced rapid growth.
 The firm now has more than 100 employees with offices in New York, Washington, London, Beijing, Hong Kong, Dubai, Zurich and Sao Paolo.
+It comprises an international consulting business and a merchant bank and represents several of the world’s largest corporations and CEO’s.
+Last year Teneo also announced that it had taken a minority stake in Merrion Capital, the Dublin-based corporate finance business led by John Conroy.

 - Irish radio presenter suspended after anti-Isra